radio-astro/casa/pipeline-feature-sessions/doc/building_the_pipeline.md

 ```
 $ casa-config --exec python setup.py buildmytasks -i
 ```
+The bindings should be rebuilt whenever you change the interface XML definitions.

-Take care not to commit the code-generated files to SVN!
+__Take care not to commit the code-generated files to SVN!__